 Designer: George Nelson

-The clean, linear lines reflect designer George Nelson's insistence on honest design–making a visual statement that defines an object’s purpose.
-Now available in two styles–with ebonized wood legs and or chrome legs.
+Its clean lines reflect designer George Nelson's insistence on honest design: making a visual statement that defines an object’s purpose.

 "Design is a response to social change."George Nelson View Design Story

-The bench is strong enough to hold you—or whatever you want it to hold.
-But its strength is belied by its sleek and airy appearance.
-The bench is made of solid maple slats, spaced to let air and light through, and sealed with a clear-coat finish.
-The wood legs are ebonized and finger-jointed.
+This bench’s strength is belied by its sleek and airy appearance.
+It’s made of solid wood slats that are spaced to let air and light through, and sealed with a clear-coat finish.

-Ebonized, finger-jointed wood legs or cantilevered polished chrome legs with leveling glides.
+You can select either ebonized, finger-jointed wood legs or cantilevered, polished chrome legs with leveling glides.

 Why shouldn't storage look beautiful in your home?
-The Nelson platform bench can be used with George Nelson's basic cabinet series in a variety of ways.
-Set smaller cabinets on top of the bench.
+The Nelson Platform Bench can be used with George Nelson's basic cabinet series in a variety of ways.
+Set smaller cabinets on top of the wooden bench.
 Place larger cabinets next to it.
 Use them in your dining area, bedrooms, even bathrooms.